 Finally, consider staying close to shore if you haven’t’ gone fly fishing from a kayak.
 Without much room to move around, it’s easy to fall overboard.

-The PFD I choose to wear is the NRS Chinook Fishing PFD found on Amazon.
-By far, the most comfortable wearing PFD and comes with a ton of pockets to store extra gear!
+The PFD I choose to wear is the NRS Chinook Fishing PFD.
+It is by far the most comfortable to wear and has tons of pockets to store extra gear!

 Conclusion